Vabs-28/Footwear-Retail-DataWarehouse/README.md

-# 👟 FootwearDW — Footwear Retail Data Warehouse
+# 👟 Footwear_DataWarehouse — Footwear Retail Data Warehouse

 Design and implementation of a **PostgreSQL data warehouse** for a footwear brand, built on a star schema to support sales, inventory, and channel/